W-Net-AI/LISP-CV/Readme.md

 If a constant in OpenCV's C++ interface is CV_8UC3, it's Lisp version is +8UC3+

-I always add the plus signs to both ends, I always change the underscores to da- shes and I always remove the "CV_", no exceptions.
+I always add the plus signs to both ends, I always change the underscores to da- shes and I always remove the  no exceptions.